DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 **Akseli:** It was a surprise that they did what they did – quite simply we were just fired – without even trying to find out what this project was about.
 Or I don’t know, was it surprising at all?
-More probably we were just so naïve to think that something like this could be done there that it still makes me blush.
+More likely we were just naïve to think that something like this could be done there, it still makes me blush.
 It is an extremely conservative environment where no risks are taken.
 For them it was a hygienic preemptive action.
 I want to say this because we had prepared Robin Hood very carefully together with lawyers; we knew that there was nothing